The Polynesian Village Resort is that one Resorts that I secretly wish I could stay at every single time I’m at Walt Disney World.

 As of July 2019, breakfast at Ohana costs

 - 1 table service credit on the Disney Dining Plan.

 Absolutely, if you count the character interactions as the main reason for going in the first place.

 The reason Ohana, and most character dining, is so popular is because of those character interactions.

-As much as I loved the food, for the most part, they’re items I can make myself at home for less money.
+As much as I loved the food, they’re items I can make myself at home for less money.

-But, no matter how old you are, nothing can beat the feeling of seeing Mickey walk up to your table to say hi and putting his arm around you.
-That’s only something you can get at a character dining meal.
+But, no matter how old you are, nothing beats seeing Mickey walk up to your table to say hi and give you a big hug.